Azure/CCOInsights/README.md

 You can find more details about each page on the [Deployment Guide](https://github.com/Azure/ccodashboard/blob/master/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md) file.

-## CCO Azure Infrastructure Dashboard with AKS add-on report pages
+## CCO Azure Infrastructure Dashboard with AKS add-on Report Pages

 The version 5.0 of the CCO Power BI Dashboard AKS add-on includes the following information: